abedshaaban/barber-byte/README.md

   performance, we ensure that AI applications powered by these models deliver robust and responsive solutions for diverse use cases.

-  By following this article, we deployed the backend to Amazon Linux 2023.
+  By following these steps, we deployed the backend to Amazon Linux 2023.

   1. Update Amazon Linux 2023 Packages
   2. Install LAMP Stack